-Assembly Bill (AB) 1601 would require coverage for hearing aids when medically necessary for enrollees under 18 years of age in Department of Managed Health Care (DMHC)-regulated plans and California Department of Insurance (CDI)-regulated policies.
+Assembly Bill (AB) 598 would require coverage for hearing aids when medically necessary for enrollees under 18 years of age in Department of Managed Health Care (DMHC)-regulated plans and California Department of Insurance (CDI)-regulated policies.

 - Background on pediatric hearing loss.
 Children may experience hearing loss in one or both ears.
-Nationwide, hearing loss in one ear (unilateral) occurs in about 2.7% of adolescents aged 12 to 19, whereas hearing loss in both ears (bilateral) is less common at 0.8% of adolescents (Shargorodsky et al., 2010).
-This prevalence accounts for congenital hearing loss (present at birth) and acquired. - Enrollees covered.
-CHBRP estimates that all state-regulated coverage (for 24.0 million Californians) would be subject to AB 1601. - 3.
+Nationwide, hearing loss in one ear (unilateral) occurs in about 2.7% of adolescents aged 12 to 19 years, whereas hearing loss in both ears (bilateral) is less common at 0.8% of adolescents (Shargorodsky et al., 2010).
+This prevalence accounts for congenital hearing loss (present at birth) and acquired. - 2.
+Enrollees covered.
+CHBRP estimates that all stateregulated coverage (24.49 million Californians) would be subject to AB 598, with 7.258 million age 0-17 years. - 3.
 Impact on expenditures.
-CHBRP estimates that AB 1601 would increase total net annual expenditures by \$3,239,000 in the first year postmandate. - a.
+CHBRP estimates that AB 598 would increase total net annual expenditures by \$2,684,000 in the first year postmandate. - a.
 Shifting costs.
-Although CHBRP does not anticipate a major increase in utilization, there would be a shift in costs from enrollee out-of-pocket expenditures to costs paid by health plans and policies for children's hearing aids and services. - 4.
+Although CHBRP does not anticipate a major increase in utilization, there would be a shift in costs from enrollee out-ofpocket expenditures to costs paid by health plans and policies for children's hearing aids and services. - 4.
 Essential health benefits (EHBs).
-Coverage required by AB 1601 could be interpreted to exceed EHBs as this benefit is not included in the state's benchmark plan.
-CHBRP estimates the total state-responsibility in the first year would be \$5,593,000. - 5.
+Coverage required by AB 598 could be interpreted to exceed EHBs as this benefit is not included in the state's benchmark plan.
+CHBRP estimates the total state-responsibility in the first year could be \$2.1 million to \$3.07 million. - 5.
 Medical effectiveness.
 It is generally accepted that the use of hearing aids improves the hearing of children with hearing loss.
 A preponderance of evidence suggests that hearing aids are effective in improving speech and language outcomes among children with hearing loss.
-Early and consistent use of hearing aids is associated with better speech and language outcomes. - Benefit coverage.
-Currently, CHBRP estimates that in privately funded plans and policies, about 10% of enrollees aged 0 to 17 have coverage for hearing aids and services.
-In publicly funded plans, CHBRP estimates that 100% of enrollees aged 0 to 17 have coverage for hearing aids and services. - 7.
-Utilization.
-Postmandate, CHBRP estimates a modest increase in utilization of hearing aids and related services among enrollees who previously had no coverage for hearing aids and related services (2.4% increase). - 8.
-Public health.
-CHBRP expects that speech and language skills would improve for a subset of children with hearing loss who were unable to afford hearing aids premandate.
-CHBRP estimates that this bill would reduce the financial burden on families currently without coverage for hearing aids who would gain coverage postmandate. - 9.
-Long-term impacts.
-It is unknown to what degree AB 1601 would improve the future educational and employment outcomes of children who obtain hearing aids through new coverage.
-However, it stands to reason that those who need and use hearing aids at a young age would experience improved outcomes as compared with no hearing aid use.
+Early and consistent use of hearing aids is associated with better speech and language outcomes. - 6.
+Benefit coverage.
+Currently, CHBRP estimates that in privately funded plans and policies, about 11% of enrollees aged 0 to 17 have coverage for hearing aids and services.
+In publicly funded plans, CHBRP estimates that 100% of enrollees aged 0 to 17 have coverage for hearing aids and services.